-A tree $\vt$ is a connected graph with no cycle.
+A tree $\vt$ is a connected graph with no cycles.
 A \emph{rooted} tree is a pair $(\vt, r)$ where $\vt$ is a tree and $r \in V(\vt)$ is a distinguished vertex referred to as the root.
 All trees in the sequel will be rooted trees.
 Thinking of $r$ as the original progenitor of a genealogy, for vertices in the tree the notions \emph{parent, children, ancestors, siblings, generations} and \emph{heights} have their usual interpretation.
 An \emph{ordered} tree is a rooted tree in which an order is specified amongst the children of each vertex so that one can talk about the first child, the second child etc. Such trees will be represented as $(\vt,\mvpi)$, where $\vt$ is a rooted tree and $\mvpi$ is the corresponding order.
-Such trees are also referred to as planar trees as they can be embedded on the plane, arranging children of each vertex from left to right in increasing value of the order.
+These trees will sometimes be referred to as planar trees as they can be embedded in the plane, arranging children of each vertex from left to right in increasing value of the order.

 For $n \in \bN$, write $\bG_n$, $\bG_n^{\con}$, $\bT_n$ and $\bT_n^{\ord}$ for the collection of all graphs, connected graphs, rooted trees and ordered trees, respectively, with vertex set $[n]$.
 For ease of notation, we suppress $\mvpi$ in the pair $(\vt, \mvpi)$ for ordered trees and just write $\vt \in \bT_n^{\ord}$.
 Planar trees can be treated as connected graphs by forgetting about the root and order.
-Therefore all notations for graphs apply to rooted ordered trees as well.
+Therefore all notation for graphs apply to rooted ordered trees as well.
 In particular, any tree $\vt$ can be viewed as a measured metric space in $\sS$.